Tag Archives: parenting

 Is your child really ready for their first phone?

 What are the dangers of mobile phones and social media for kids.
-Parents need to understand this question and answer before they can decide what age their child needs to be have a mobile phone
+Parents need to understand this question and answer before they can decide what age their child needs to be have a mobile phone.

 This isn’t easy and as parents we’ve personally struggled with understanding the dangers of mobile phones and social media for kids.
 (I think were more likely to know the benefits of smartphones as its drummed into us by phones companies and operators.)